 GasanMamo calculates Expected Profit Included in Future Premiums (EPIFP) by projecting the expected cash-flows resulting from premium receivables in relation to existing contracts or to any bound but not yet incepted contracts.
-As at valuation date, there are no future premiums cash-flows within the contract boundaries of unexpired policies and therefore there is no expected profit included in future premiums.

 Liquidity risk is currently classified as low since the Board does not consider this risk as significant given the nature of the Company's financial assets and liability.
 The Company's financial assets are in their greater part readily realised as they consist of local and foreign securities listed on recognised stock markets and deposits held with well rated credit institutions.